ErykBrol/PicExchange/README.md

    >
    > If you have brew, simply install MongoDB with : `$ brew install mongodb`

-The MongoDB URI, CookieKey, and Port keys can be added to your environment variables or can be stored in a keys.js file in ./config
+The MongoDB URI, CookieKey, and Port keys can be added in a dev.js file in the ./config directory, see ./config/prod.js for an example of how to do this.
-The expected environment variable names are:

--  MONGO_URI
--  COOKIE_KEY
--  PORT
+There is a sample dev.js file provided, feel free to change the values in there to your liking.

 > ### Note
 >
-   > If you're using a local install of MongoDB then you can set the MONGO_URI key to something like `MONGO_URI='mongodb://localhost/my_database'`.
-You do _NOT_ need a MongoDB account to use the local method.
+> If you're using a local install of MongoDB then you can set the MONGO URI key to something like `mongodb://localhost/my_database`.
+You do \_NOT\* need a MongoDB account to use this local method.

 ### Getting Started

 To get the frontend and backend run locally:

 -  Clone this repo
+-  Set up ./config/dev.js as mentioned above
 -  `npm install` to install all back-end required dependencies
 -  `cd client` to navigate to front-end directory
 -  `npm install` to install all front-end required dependencies